 When a Dominant or submissive starts a BDSM relationship, they’re usually very excited and motivated.
-But after some time passes the realities of life begin to set in.
+But after some time passes, the realities of life begin to set in.
 What can keep a sub eager to serve and also prevent a Dom from neglecting their partner?
-Sub maintenance!
-When you hear that term you may think only of spankings, but so much more is involved.
+BDSM maintenance!
+When you hear that term, you may think only of spankings, but so much more is involved.
 Keep reading to learn exactly how to master maintenance.

 Maintenance spankings seem to be debated a lot in the BDSM community.
 Some feel that it’s cruel because they think you’re just hitting a sub without a real reason.
 But maintenance spankings do have a real purpose.
 They are to remind the sub who is in control, and the pain can be something for their mind to refocus on.

 As for how often they should happen?
 I think a good rule of thumb is if the sub hasn’t had a spanking in three days then they’re due for one.
 You could add a separate section in your journal or task list just to keep track of spankings.

 Keep the Orgasms Coming

 With effective BDSM maintenance, keeping a sub “regulated” can help them have more stable emotions and, in turn, help them to be more obedient as a submissive.
 And when a sub can help their Dom reach orgasm, it makes them feel useful and needed.

 How to make it work: Decide together what each partner requires in terms of the frequency of orgasms.
 Some people need it only once a week, others need it daily.
-Once you’ve figured out each other’s requirement, make sure to put fulfilling that need at the top of your priority list.
+Once you’ve figured out each other’s requirements, make sure to put fulfilling that need at the top of your priority list.